EvanForsythe/BB485/week08.md

 - `conda install bioconda::stringtie -y`
 - `conda install bioconda::samtools -y`

+*Note: if installing samtools with conda isn't working, we can use the 'module load' version of samtools that the HPC admin installed for users:
+- `module load samtools/1.21`

 Respond on canvas once the programs are installed

 ## <ins>**Performing a transcriptome analysis with hisat2**</ins> <a name="hisat"></a>